Stock market today: Wall Street heads towards the finish line of another winning week - ExBulletin

 Perhaps even more discouraging is that U.S. consumers forecast inflation of 3.5% for the coming year, compared to 3.2% forecast a month earlier.
 If these expectations rise, there are fears that it could lead to a vicious cycle that would worsen inflation.

-It highlights how some companies have recently described the growing challenges faced by their customers, especially those with low income.
+It highlights how some companies have recently described the growing pains of their customers, particularly those on low incomes.

 The 10-year Treasury yield rose from 4.46% to 4.50% Thursday evening.
 But the movement remains relatively modest compared to its drop of 4.70% at the end of last month.